MeBadDev/MeBadDev/README.md

 ## About Me
 - 🌏 Originally from Taiwan, but currently living in Malaysia.
 - 💻 I've been coding for `3` years.
-- 🔧 I LOVE Typescript, React, Electron, and Godot Game Engine.
+- 🔧 I LOVE Typescript, Dart, C, and Godot Game Engine.

 ## 📊 Coding Stats